madstar246/digital-writing-folio/swift-reflections.md

 **What makes a work a piece of e-literature?**

+E-literature combines key elements of digital work and traditional literature.
+It can be used as a tool for exploring storytelling outside of the standard form.

 **Of the key examples above, which did you like most and why?**

 I really enjoyed going through *First draft of the Revolution.* I was reminded of reading choose-your-own-adventure books as a kid, but also of playing video games.
 The interactive storytelling features were interesting to play around with.